 Accept license agreement

-Finish the installation by clicking on the Finish button (Figure 16).
-Yo can also launch the program immediately after it installed.
+Finish the installation by clicking on the Finish button (Figure 17).
+You can also launch the program immediately after it is installed.
 Start it by putting a checkmark into the checkbox that reads "Run Ozeki SMS Gateway".

 SMS Gateway started

 Once you have successfully installed and launched the program, Ozeki SMS Gateway will launch inside your browser.
-After the program launched you are entered into the desktop.
-On the desktop click on the SMS Gateway icon at the left side of the screen..
-This brings you to the Ozeki SMS Gateway management window (Figure 17).
+After the program is launched, you are entered into the desktop.
+On the desktop click on the SMS Gateway icon at the left side of the screen.
+This brings you to the Ozeki SMS Gateway management window (Figure 18).